+Constructions.
 The security for lazy parties varies according to what information each player knows.
 We consider several situations according to the information each player knows, and present a secure encryption scheme for lazy parties in each situation.

-The first situation is a basic one: the receiver does not know whether a message to be encrypted is valuable to him or not, and the sender knows the value of the message for him.
+First we consider a basic situation in which the receiver does not know whether a message to be encrypted is valuable for him or not, and the sender knows the value of the message for him.
 We propose a two-round encryption scheme that is secure for lazy parties with a strict Nash equilibrium solution.
 The idea is simple.
-First, the receiver generates a random string, encrypts it by the public key of the sender, and sends it to the sender.
-Next, the sender recovers the random string from the ciphertext and uses it to encrypt a message by the one-time pad.
-Since the receiver does not know whether a message to be encrypted is valuable to him or not, the receiver will generate good randomness.
+First the receiver generates a random string, encrypts it by the public key of the sender, and sends it to the sender.
+Next the sender recovers the random string from the ciphertext and uses it to encrypt a message by the one-time pad.
+Since the receiver does not know whether a message to be encrypted is valuable for him or not, the receiver will generate good randomness.

-The next situation is one in which the receiver may know whether a message to be encrypted is valuable to him or not.
+Next, we consider a situation in which the receiver may know whether a message to be encrypted is valuable for him or not.
 This captures a real-life situation; If we use encryption, in many cases, it is realized not only by the sender but also the receiver that what kind of message will be sent.
-Under this situation, the above two-round scheme seems no longer secure since the receiver would generate bad randomness if a message to be encrypted is not valuable to him.
-We show that for any pair of strategies the above two-round scheme cannot achieve the security with a Nash equilibrium solution.
-Thus we propose a three-round encryption scheme that is secure in this setting.
+Under this situation, the above two-round scheme seems no longer secure since the receiver would not generate good randomness if a message to be encrypted is not valuable for him.
+We show that for any pair of strategies the above two-round scheme cannot achieve the security for lazy parties with a Nash equilibrium solution.
+Thus we propose a three-round encryption scheme that is secure in this situation.
 The encryption phase is conducted as follows.
-First, the sender and the receiver perform a key-agreement protocol to share a random string between them so that the shared string will be uniformly random if at least one of them chooses good one in the key-agreement protocol.
+First the sender and the receiver perform a key-agreement protocol to share a random string between them so that the shared string will be good randomness if at least one of them uses good randomness in the key-agreement protocol.
 Then, the sender uses the shared string as randomness in the encryption algorithm.
 Finally, after recovering a message, the receiver encrypts the message by the sender's public key and makes it public.
 At first glance, the final step of making the encrypted message public seems redundant, but our scheme does not achieve the security without this step.
 Our three-round scheme is secure for lazy parties with a strict Nash equilibrium solution.

-We generalize the above situation such that both the sender and the receiver may know that a message to be encrypted is valuable to them.
+We generalize the above situation such that both the sender and the receiver may know that a message to be encrypted is valuable for them.
 The difference from the previous situation is that the sender may be able to know the value of the message for the receiver, and the receiver vice versa.
 In this situation, we realized that the above three-round scheme has two different pairs of strategies that achieve the security with a strict Nash equilibrium.
 There is a situation such that one pair yields a higher utility to the sender, and the other pair yields a higher utility to the receiver.
 Moreover, if the sender follows a strategy that yields a higher utility to him and the receiver also does so, they will conduct an encryption protocol in an insecure way, which is worse for both of them.
 Thus, we propose a simple way to avoid such a consequence.